Kotlin/kotlinx.coroutines/docs/channels.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-channel-10.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-channel-10.kt).

 It prints following lines: